osisoft/PI-Adapter/V1/Configuration/Buffering configuration.md

 ## Configure buffering

-1. Open the _System_Buffering.json_ file.
+1. Using any text editor, create a file that contains the buffering configuration in JSON form.
    - For content structure, see the sample output in [Examples - Retrieve the buffering configuration](#examples).
-2. Update the parameters as needed.
-For a table of all available parameters, see [System buffering parameters](#system-buffering-parameters).
 3. Save the file.
 4. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests and execute a PUT command with the contents of that file to the following endpoint: `http://localhost:<port>/api/v1/configuration/system/buffering`